Lockheed Martin F-35 Lightning II: Design and production

 As the JSF program moved into the System Development and Demonstration phase, the X-35 demonstrator design was modified to create the F-35 combat aircraft.
 The forward fuselage was lengthened by 5 in to make room for mission avionics, while the horizontal stabilizers were moved 2 in aft to retain balance and control.
 The diverterless supersonic inlet changed from a four-sided to a three-sided cowl shape and was moved 30 in aft.
-The fuselage section was fuller, the top surface raised by 1 in along the centerline to accommodate weapons bays.
+The fuselage section was fuller, the top surface raised by 1 in along the centerline and the lower surface bulged to accommodate weapons bays.
 Following the designation of the X-35 prototypes, the three variants were designated F-35A (CTOL), F-35B (STOVL), and F-35C (CV), all with a design service life of 8,000 hours.
-Prime contractor Lockheed Martin performs overall systems integration and final assembly and checkout (FACO) at Fort Worth, Texas, while Northrop Grumman and BAE Systems supply components for mission systems and airframe.
+Prime contractor Lockheed Martin performs overall systems integration and final assembly and checkout (FACO) at Air Force Plant 4 in Fort Worth, Texas, while Northrop Grumman and BAE Systems supply components for mission systems and airframe.

 Adding the systems of a fighter aircraft added weight.
 The F-35B gained the most, largely due to a 2003 decision to enlarge the weapons bays for commonality between variants; the total weight growth was reportedly up to 2200 lb, over 8%, causing all STOVL key performance parameter (KPP) thresholds to be missed.
 In December 2003, the STOVL Weight Attack Team (SWAT) was formed to reduce the weight increase; changes included thinned airframe members, smaller weapons bays and vertical stabilizers, less thrust fed to the roll-post outlets, and redesigning the wing-mate joint, electrical elements, and the airframe immediately aft of the cockpit.
 The inlet was also revised to accommodate more powerful, greater mass flow engines.
 Many changes from the SWAT effort were applied to all three variants for commonality.
 By September 2004, these efforts had reduced the F-35B's weight by over 3000 lb, while the F-35A and F-35C were reduced in weight by 2400 lb and 1900 lb respectively.
 The weight reduction work cost $6.2 billion and caused an 18-month delay.

-The first F-35A, designated AA-1, was rolled out at Fort Worth on 19 February 2006 and first flew on 15 December 2006.
+The first F-35A, designated AA-1, was rolled out at Fort Worth on 19 February 2006 and first flew on 15 December 2006 with chief test pilot Jon S. Beesley at the controls.
 In 2006, the F-35 was given the name "Lightning II" after the Lockheed P-38 Lightning of World War II.
-Some USAF pilots have nicknamed the aircraft "Panther" instead.
+Some USAF pilots have nicknamed the aircraft "Panther" instead, and other nicknames include "Fat Amy" and "Battle Penguin".